 Groups Authorized to Use Campus Buildings and Grounds

 The campus makes space available on a first-come, first-served basis, to both university and non-university affiliated groups.
-However, academic classes for student course has the priority for space usage and activities may be moved or rescheduled to meet the needs of the regularly scheduled academic courses.
+However, academic classes for student courses have the priority for space usage and activities may be moved or rescheduled to meet the needs of academic courses.

 University departments/programs may request space up to one (1) year in advance of event.
 Chartered Students Clubs and Organizations, may schedule regular meetings up to nine (9) months before the beginning of the academic semester requested.
 Non-University organizations or individuals may schedule space up to nine (9) months in advance of the event.